ccoutant/gabi-stage/docsrc/elf/03-sheader.rst

 ``SHF_MASKPROC``
     All bits included in this mask
     are reserved for processor-specific semantics.
-    If meanings are specified, the processor supplement explains them.
+    If meanings are specified, the psABI supplement explains them.

 The sh_link and sh_info Fields
 ==============================